arschles/athens-workshops/WORKSHOP_2.md

 1. Let's remove the `hugo` binary we built last time (so we can show that it built again)
     1. On Mac/Linux, `rm hugo`
 1. Now let's tell the `go` CLI to download dependencies from Athens.
 Set the `GOPROXY` environment variable to `https://athens.azurefd.net`
-    1. This is an experimental Athens proxy on the internet that serves modules over a CDN
+    1. This is a preview Athens proxy on the internet that serves modules over a CDN
     1. On Mac/Linux, run `export GOPROXY=https://athens.azurefd.net`
     2. On Windows PowerShell, run `$env:GOPROXY = "https://athens.azurefd.net"`
 1. Now the CLI will use the modules HTTP API to download _all_ the modules we need
 1. Next, let's clear out the global cache on our machines to make sure we're downloading everything from the Athens server
     1. `sudo rm -rf $GOPATH/pkg/mod` on Mac/Linux
     2. `Remove-Item -Recurse -Force %GOPATH%/pkg/mod` on Windows Powershell (see [here](https://stackoverflow.com/questions/1752677/how-to-recursively-delete-an-entire-directory-with-powershell-2-0)) for info
+1. ... and delete the `./hugo` binary too
 1. Now, let's try a `go build` again.
     1. Notice that we have the same log output?
     1. ... this time it's downloading over the HTTP API.